 I slipped as I stepped onto the platform.

-The preposition up indicates movement from a lower to a higher position.
+The preposition up refers to a higher position or movement to a higher position.

 She doesn’t like riding her bike up these hills.

-The preposition down indicates movement from a higher to a lower position.
+The preposition down indicates the movement to a lower position.